 - Some children will be identified by school staff and referred for specialist support.

 - Some children’s need will be identified through tracking systems, testing and observation by the class teacher or SENCO.
 These children may have needs which can be met through differentiated teaching, small group work and/or catch up in school.

 How is the curriculum matched to pupil’s needs?

 - Teachers and Teaching Assistants plan the curriculum to meet the needs of all pupils.

-- Class teacher’s meet regularly with the AHT for Inclusion and/or SEN teacher to plan for children with identified SEN.
+- Class teacher’s meet regularly with the SENCo and/or SEN teacher to plan for children with identified SEN.

 - Lessons are differentiated in various ways using a range of resources, strategies and different outcomes, as appropriate.